How Do I Know If I Have Chlamydia?

 What Are the Treatments for Chlamydia?

 If you are diagnosed with chlamydia, your doctor will prescribe oral antibiotics.
-A single dose of azithromycin or a week of doxycycline twice daily is the most common treatment and is the same for those with or without HIV.
+A single dose of azithromycin or taking doxycycline twice daily for 7 to 14 days are the most common treatments and are the same for those with or without HIV.

 With treatment, the infection should clear up in about a week.
 Do not have sex for at least 7 days until you have taken all of your medication, and do not stop taking the antibiotics even if you feel better.